Subramanyam-Lab/NEOS-LRP-Codes/README.md

-# NEOS-LRP: Neural Embedded Optimization Solution for Location and Routing Problems
+#  Neural Embedded Optimization for Integrated Location and Routing Problems

 ## Overview
 Implementation code of Neural Embedded Optimization for Integrated Location and Routing Problems research paper.